-Although most internet use happens outside of your care, there may be times where the internet is accessed while the child is in your care or a parent or child may come to you for information regarding something they've accessed on the internet so clinicians need to be prepared.
 Children can greatly benefit from being online; however, they can also be the targets of crime, exploitation, and harassment in this as in any other environment.
-Children are continuously learning and they are often trusting, curious, and anxious to explore something that is new and exciting to them.
-By taking an active role in your client's internet activities through providing the adult supervision that they need and teaching them and their parents about the risks to internet use, you will be ensuring that he/she can benefit from the wealth of valuable information that the Internet has to offer, while lessening his/her chance of being exposed to any potential dangers.
+Children are continuously learning and they are often times trusting, curious, and anxious to explore something that is new and exciting to them.
+By taking an active role in your child's internet activities and providing the parental supervision that they need, you will be ensuring that he/she can benefit from the wealth of valuable information that the Internet has to offer, while lessening their chance of being exposed to any potential dangers.